Mbappé: the millionaire additional sum that he would have asked Real Madrid

 (Also: Luis Díaz: the incredible transformation of his family home in La Guajira).

-Mbappé, for his part, is concentrating for the match at the Parc des Princes against Lens this Saturday, which could mean PSG’s tenth league title.
+Mbappé, for his part, is concentrating for the match at the Parc des Princes against Lens this Saturday, which could mean the team’s tenth league title.
+PSG.

 SPORTS